NouniTheodora/laravel-blog/README.md

 ## Migrations
-php artisan migrate -> first time php artisan migrate:fresh -> drop & migrate from scratch
+php artisan migrate -> first time php artisan migrate:fresh -> drop & migrate from scratch php artisan migrate:fresh --seed -> Truncate & run the seeders php artisan db:sedd -> Run only the seeders (Be careful, you need to truncate first in your script)

 php arisan make:migration create_posts_table --> create a new migration file